GDOlivercoding/Arras.io-docs/commands/arena_command.md

 ## $arena public

-Allow this server to be displayed in the sandbox nexus i have yet still to find out where the sandbox nexus is though, when you execute this command, it is certainly public; players will join your sandbox best if you want your sandbox to have attention
+Allow this server to be displayed in the sandbox nexus for info regarding accessing the sandbox nexus yourself read about the `$nexus` command at the bottom of the `commands.md` file of this directory for more info regarding the sandbox nexus visit the `sandbox nexus` directory

+by default your sandbox server is not displayed in the sandbox nexus

 parameters:
 $arena public